Visiting Glastonbury Abbey

 Glastonbury Abbey itself is very accessible, positioned just off the main High Street.
 Despite its very central position, its 38 acres make it very spacious inside.

 The main entrance where you pay admission fronts a large exhibition/museum which is worthwhile.
+Admission is reasonable; and it is strongly advised to prebook in advance.
+Kids go free (two children for each paying adult).

 From here you can explore the grounds yourself or check out when the next costumed guide will take you on a tour, (recommended).